Mike Turner

+Turner was a member of the House Intelligence Committee from 2022 to 2025, serving as its chair from 2023 before his removal from the position.

+Turner is known for his hawkish national security stances.

 Early life, education, and career

-A non-denominational Protestant Christian, Turner was born in 1960 in Dayton, Ohio, to Vivian and Ray Turner.
-His mother was a teacher in the Wayne School system in Huber Heights and his father worked as a member of IUE Local 801 for 42 years after serving in the military.
+Turner was born in 1960 in Dayton, Ohio, to Vivian and Ray Turner.
+His mother was a teacher for Huber Heights City Schools and his father worked as a member of IUE Local 801 for 42 years after serving in the military.
 Turner was raised in East Dayton and has one sister.
+He is a non-denominational Protestant.

-Turner graduated from Belmont High School in 1978 and received his Bachelor of Arts in political science from the Ohio Northern University in 1982, a Juris Doctor from Case Western Reserve University in 1985, an M.B.A. from the University of Dayton in 1992, and a D.L.S from Georgetown University in 2022.
+Turner graduated from Belmont High School in 1978 and received his Bachelor of Arts in political science from the Ohio Northern University in 1982, a Juris Doctor from Case Western Reserve University in 1985, a Master of Business Administration from the University of Dayton in 1992, and a Doctor of Liberal Studies in urban economic development from Georgetown University in 2022.
 He practiced law with local firms and businesses in the Dayton area before entering politics.
 He also practiced law during the brief time between his service as mayor of Dayton and as a member of Congress.

 Mayor of Dayton

 Turner was elected mayor of Dayton, Ohio, in 1993, narrowly defeating incumbent Mayor Richard Clay Dixon.
 Before he took office, the city suffered a number of economic setbacks.
 Upon taking office, Turner focused on attracting business to the city and on redeveloping vacant and underutilized real estate packages known as brownfields.

 During Turner's mayoralty, Dayton reached an agreement to construct a baseball stadium for a class A minor league team affiliated with the Cincinnati Reds.

 Turner was the mayor of Dayton during the planning and construction of the Schuster Center, which he supported for its contribution to reviving downtown.
 He facilitated discussions with key leaders from the project's conception to its completion.
 The Schuster Center is a performing arts center at the corner of Second and Main Streets.
-It has served as a forum for the Victoria Theatre's Broadway Series, the Dayton Philharmonic Orchestra, the Dayton Ballet, and a speaking location for visiting political leaders, such as former New York Governor Mario Cuomo.
+It has served as a forum for the Victoria Theatre's Broadway Series, the Dayton Philharmonic Orchestra, the Dayton Ballet, and a speaking location for visiting political leaders, such as former New York governor Mario Cuomo.

 Turner also started a program called "Rehabarama", which attracted professionals to historic properties in the city.
-He was reelected in 1997 over Democratic City Commissioner Tony Capizzi.
-In 2001 he lost to then-State Senator Rhine McLin, 51.6% to 48.4%.
+He was reelected in 1997 over Democratic city commissioner Tony Capizzi.
+In 2001 he lost to then state senator Rhine McLin, 51.6% to 48.4%.